 Quantitative sensory testing has been investigated for a broad range of clinical applications, including evaluation of peripheral neuropathies, detection of carpal tunnel syndrome, spinal radiculopathy, evaluation of the effectiveness of peripheral nerve blocks, quantification of hypoesthetic and hyperesthetic conditions, and differentiation of psychogenic from neurologic disorders.

 QST systems measure and quantify the amount of physical stimuli required for sensory perception to occur in the patient.
 As sensory deficits increase, the perception threshold of QST will increase, which may be informative in documenting progression of neurologic damage or disease.
-QST has not been established for use as a sole tool for diagnosis and management but has been used in conjunction with standard evaluation and management procedures (e.g., physical and neurologic examination, monofilament testing, pinprick, grip and pinch strength, Tinel, Phalen and Roos sign) to enhance the diagnosis and treatment planning process and confirm physical findings with quantifiable data.
+QST has not been established for use as a sole tool for diagnosis and management but has been used in conjunction with standard evaluation and management procedures (e.g., physical and neurologic examination, monofilament testing, pinprick, grip and pinch strength, Tinel sign, and Phalen and Roos test) to enhance the diagnosis and treatment-planning process and confirm physical findings with quantifiable data.
 Stimuli used in QST includes touch, pressure, pain, thermal (warm and cold), or vibratory stimuli.

 Depending on the type of stimuli used, QST can assess both small and large fiber dysfunction.
 Touch and vibration measure the function of large myelinated A-alpha and A-beta sensory fibers.
 Thermal stimulation devices are used to evaluate pathology of small myelinated and unmyelinated nerve fibers; they can be used to assess heat and cold sensation as well as thermal pain thresholds.
 Pressure-specified sensory devices (PSSD) assess large myelinated sensory nerve function by quantifying the thresholds of pressure detected with light, static, and moving touch.
 Finally, current perception threshold testing involves the quantification of the sensory threshold to transcutaneous electrical stimulation.
 In current perception threshold testing, typically 3 different frequencies are tested: 5 Hz, designed to assess C fibers; 250 Hz, designed to assess A-delta fibers; and 2,000 Hz, designed to assess A-beta fibers.
 Results are compared with those of a reference population.

 Because QST combines the objective physical sensory stimuli with the subject patient response, it is psychophysical in nature and requires patients who are alert, able to follow directions, and cooperative.
+In addition, to get reliable results, examinations need to be standardized with standardized instructions to the patients, and stimuli must be applied in a consistent manner by trained staff.
 Psychophysical tests have greater inherent variability, making their results more difficult to standardize and reproduce.